filipdanieloan/filipdanieloan/README.md

 - 👋 Hi, I’m @filipdanieloan
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning web development and maths.
-- 💞️ I’m looking to collaborate on very basic web development project, but as I learn more stuff, I would like more challenging stuff.
+- 💞️ I’m looking to collaborate on very basic web development projects, but as I learn more things, I would like more challenging stuff.
 - 📫 How to reach me: filip.oancea@proton.me or discord @filipdanieloan.
 - 😄 Pronouns: he/him but when I have my phone off it's who/where.